Real Name: Randolph James

 Identity/Class: Human mutate

-Group Membership: Stranger's prisoners
+Group Membership: Formerly Stranger's prisoners

 Known Relatives: Caroline James (wife, deceased)

 First Appearance: Fantastic Four I#215 (February, 1990)

 Powers/Abilities: Before his

 transformation into the Futurist, Randolph James was a brilliant expert

 and genetics.
 Two tangible examples of his scientific knowledge were the

-super-computer Compucord Plus and
+super-computer Compucord Plus (see comments) and his

 In addition to these physical

 definitely derived from his evolved brain.
 For example, his mental

-fortitude was strong enough to resist the psychic siren's call put forth
+fortitude was strong enough to resist the psychic siren's-call put forth

 by the powerful Overmind,

 a composite creature with the mental might of billions of beings.